-Number of different Client operating systems supported
+Number of different client operating systems supported.

 |Unit Printer Model Variety||Support complexity

-Number of different Printer Model variations in use and needing to be managedSupport levels varies by department and can involve multiple different Vendors
+Number of printer model variations in use that need to be managed.
+Support level varies by department and can involve multiple vendors.

 |User Printing Rates by Department||Student experience/inequity and support complexity

 |Charging Options||Student experience/inequity

-Some departments offer allocations, some do not
+Some departments offer allocations, some do not.